-Soluble vs. Insoluble Fiber
+Soluble vs Insoluble Fiber

-Soluble fiber is also called viscous fiber, and is found in foods such as oatmeal, okra, or legumes, such as garbanzo beans) can be helpful in treating IBS symptoms, especially constipation and diarrhea.
+Soluble fiber is also called viscous fiber, and is found in foods such as oatmeal, okra, or legumes, such as garbanzo beans.
+It can be helpful in treating IBS symptoms, especially constipation and diarrhea.

 Recommended Fiber Intake